JMDKC/personal-site-gatsby/content/posts/2012-01-02---feeling-pinch.md

 ---
-title: Feeling the Pinch: An update on the UK consumer
+title: "Feeling the Pinch: An update on the UK consumer"
 date: "2012-01-02"
 template: "post"
 draft: false